preemptive/PlanningPoker-Swift/README.md

 ## Requirements

-* *iOSDefender SDK* (requires a license: please contact sales@preemptive.com for more information)
+* *iOSDefender SDK* (not included: please contact sales@preemptive.com for more information)
 * Xcode 11 or later
 * An iOS device with iOS 13.0 or later
 * Video conferencing software or a face mask (for showing your bids to your teammates)

 ## Setting Up

-Setting up this project is very easy:
+Setting up this project has only one step:

 1. Copy `iOSDefenderSDK.xcframework` from the *iOSDefender SDK* distribution to the `Frameworks/` directory.